 - Reuse your existing iOS programming logic.
 Just change the UI to target the Mac.

-- Consume content and services from ArcGIS online or Portal for ArcGIS (using the Portal API).
+- Consume content and services from ArcGIS online or ArcGIS Enterprise portal (using the Portal API).

 - Let your users interactive with the map, control the geographic location, visualize the data, find locations, query data, discover routes to new locations, add temporary and permanent data and perform a range of GIS analysis.